sdontireddy/raven/README.md

 #### Project Structures

-This project uses another dependency project **performance-tests** : Maven - JMeter plugin based project , which is a glue between Jmeter scrtips and the actual code which generates the XML files.
+**performance-tests** : Maven - JMeter plugin based project , which is a glue between Jmeter scrtips and the actual code which generates the XML files.

  ##### Important files

-**pom.xml** : Maven depenecy and default configurations **LoadOrders.jmx** : Jmeter configuration
+1. **pom.xml** : Maven depenecy and default configurations
+2. **LoadOrders.jmx** : Jmeter configuration
-**LoadOrders.java** : Glue between Jmeter and the actual scripts that generates XML files **OrderXMLGenerator.java** : Script that reads the configurations and generates bulk of XML files **config.properties** : Lists all our preconfigured default values/ list information
+3. **LoadOrders.java** : Glue between Jmeter and the actual scripts that generates XML files
+4.  **OrderXMLGenerator.java** : Script that reads the configurations and generates bulk of XML files
+5.  **config.properties** : Lists all our preconfigured default values/ list information
-Ex: List of items to be used while generating XML files
+    1. Ex: List of items to be used while generating XML files

-**fieldmapping.properties** : List the fields that we wanted to be generate in each of the XML's and their corresponding XPATH
+6. **fieldmapping.properties** : List the fields that we wanted to be generate in each of the XML's and their corresponding XPATH

-**common-utils** : Another dependent project and more of a library with common utils parse XML's , JSON etc..
+**[common-utils](https://github.com/sdontireddy/common-utils)** : A dependent project and more of a library with common utils parse XML's , JSON etc..